-Appendix 1: Complaint Form
+Appendix 1a: Complaint Form - raising a complaint

 Name:

 Address:

 Postcode:

 Email address:

 Telephone No: Day:

 Evening:

 Mobile:

-In order to investige following should be a Dates of incompart of parts of parts of comparts of compar gate complaine included as cident(s) eople involve ommunication vant, specific nearsay, or and cannot fo plaint?
-(Please use additional sheets if needed) Into it is important to present evidence clearly and succinctly.
-The far as possible when raising a concern: Independent of the complaint section of the complaint of the complaint of the complaint of the complaint of the investigation.
-Complainants can only speak for
+What is the nature of your complaint?
+(Please use additional sheets if needed)

+In order to investigate complaints it is important to present evidence clearly and succinctly.
+The following should be included as far as possible when raising a concern:

+- Dates of incident(s) - Names of people involved, including any witnesses - Copies of communication relating to the complaint - Where relevant, specific school policies or procedures relating to the complaint

+Please note that hearsay, or any reference to what other people may think or feel about the matter being raised cannot form part of the investigation.
+Complainants can only speak for themselves and not for others.

-What has happened since you first raised contact with and what responses have you d your concern to the school? eg who have you had received?
+What has hap ppened since you ı first raised your concern to the school? eg who have you had conta ct with a and wha t respons es hav ve you receiv ved?

 What are your desired outcomes?
 Please explain why you are not happy with the response(s) received so far.
 What action would you like to see to resolve this matter?

 Signed: Date: